 Share that college essay The New York Times is looking for college application essays written about money and finances.
-If your teen addressed this topic in her essay, she should consider submitting it.
+If your teen addressed this topic in their essay, they should consider submitting it.

-Dealing with a college deferment Lynn O’Shaughnessy shares what actions your high school senior can take if he’s been deferred in this post on her blog, The College Solution.
+Dealing with a college deferment Lynn O’Shaughnessy shares what actions your high school senior can take if they’ve been deferred in this post on her blog, The College Solution.

-Finding help paying for college With FAFSA filing time here already, this post by Maura Kastberg on HuffPost College explains what you need to focus on when applying for financial aid.
+Finding help paying for college This post by Maura Kastberg on HuffPost College explains what you need to focus on when applying for financial aid.

-Private college scholarships sound like a great solution to your tuition woes, but they may not offer as much as you think.
-Check out this post by Lynn O’Shaughnessy on The College Solution to get the whole story.
+Private college scholarships sound like a great solution to your tuition woes, but they may not offer as much as you think, explains Lynn O’Shaughnessy of The College Solution.

 Your student’s financial aid package may include a work-study option.
 Andrea Coombes writes in the Wall Street Journal about the pros and cons of the work-study job.

-Weighing college acceptances The same criteria that helped your senior decide where she wanted to apply can be used to determine which college admissions offer to accept.
-Emily Herzlin of Admissianado writes on the USA Today College blog about four basic factors to take into account when figuring out which college is right for you.
+Weighing college acceptances The same criteria that helped your senior decide where they wanted to apply can be used to determine which college admissions offer to accept.
+Emily Herzlin of Admissianado writes on USA Today about four basic factors to take into account when figuring out which college is right for you.

-Also check out my posts on how to determine if your son or daughter should transfer and how to transfer.
+Also check out my posts on how to determine if your student should transfer and how to transfer.

-Advice for seniors Even if your senior has finished all of her applications, there are still some things she needs to focus on in January.
+Advice for high school seniors Even if your senior has finished all of their applications, there are still some things they need to focus on in January.
 “The Choice” blog provides a checklist for seniors from high school college counselors Sarah Markhovsky and Matthew Kaberline.